malaviya-parth/CN/05_Network Layer/05_Forwarding&Routing/05_lsr.md

 - Sequence number also gives track that which packet is the latest.
 - Router stores packet of source router sequence pair, with latest sequence number.
 - The sequence number is of 32 bits.
 - If router crash, it will lose track of Seq number.
-It it starts again at 0, the next packet will be rejected as higher sequence numbe rpacket from this router is already present.
+It starts again at 0, the next packet will be rejected as higher sequence number packet from this router is already present.
 - if a sequence number is ever corrupted and 65540 is received instead of 4, packets from 5 to 65540 will be rejected.
 ### Aging a solution to corrupted sequence numbers and crashes.
 - Age states upto what time we have to keep the packet at the router.